 The following gives you an overview of the principles that Werner uses in his work.
 A core principle is to offer all clients the choice to work therapeutically for as long as they wish.
-There are no limitations on the amount of sessions a client has; duration and quantity of sessions is tailored to the individual needs of the client.
-Clients do not get pigeonholed, which allows to deal with whatever individual issues clients may present.
+There are no limitations on the amount of sessions a client can receive; the quantity of sessions is tailored to the individual needs of the client.
+Clients do not get pigeonholed, which allows Werner to deal with whatever individual issues clients may present.

-Another important principle is the integrative multi-modality framework used when working with clients.
-This means Werner uses the most effective approaches with respect to current research into counselling and therapy.
+Another important principle is the integrative multi-modality framework that is used when working with clients.
+This means Werner uses the most effective approaches based on current research into counselling and therapy.
 An overview of these approaches is given further below on this page.
-Furthermore, research by experts such as Michael Lambert, Andrew McAleavey or Louis Castonguay and other experts about how psychotherapy works demonstrated that a good relationship between therapist and client is paramount in the successful outcome of therapy; therefore, the quality of the relationship between the practitioner and client occupies a central place.
+Furthermore, research by experts such as Michael Lambert, Andrew McAleavey or Louis Castonguay and others about how psychotherapy works demonstrated that a good relationship between therapist and client is paramount in the successful outcome of therapy; therefore, the quality of the relationship between the practitioner and client occupies a central place.

-The main approaches Werner draws from in the integrative framework include: schema therapy, cognitive behaviour therapy (CBT), mindfulness-based approaches, acceptance-commitment-therapy, compassion focused therapy and person centred and relationship-based approaches.
+The main approaches Werner draws from in the integrative framework include: schema therapy, comprehensive resource model (CRM), cognitive behaviour therapy (CBT), mindfulness-based approaches, acceptance-commitment-therapy, compassion focused therapy and person centred and relationship-based approaches.

 Many studies have shown that the quality of the relationship between you and your therapist is hugely influential for a positive outcome of therapy.
 This relationship is even more important than the theoretical model the therapist uses.

 Comprehensive Resource Model (CRM):